Keokee Chapel United Methodist Church has welcomed Monroe County resident Mertice M. Shane as the congregation's new pastor.

 Shane began his career as a professor at East Stroudsburg State College in 1974, with primary teaching responsibilities in the Athletic Training Education Department and by providing athletic training services for the athletic teams.
 As the college changed to a university, his teaching assignments broadened to include organization and administration in athletic training as well as psycho-social issues in sports medicine.
 He was recognized as Professor of the Year in 1997 by the Phi Epsilon Kappa fraternity, an honor physical education organization.
 He was a certified athletic trainer both nationally and in the state.

-Shane retired from East Stroudsburg University in January of 2010.
-Retired owner of Shane Enterprises Counseling Services.
+Shane retired From East Stroudsburg University in January.
+He is presently therapist and owner of Shane Enterprises Counseling Services.

 In 2008, Shane and his wife, Gloria, received the Joanne Mayer Volunteer Service Award for their work in the Celebration of the Arts Jazz Festival held annually in the Delaware Water Gap.

-Mertice and Gloria Shane have three sons, two daughters-in-law, three grandsons and two granddaughters.
+Mertice and Gloria Shane have three sons, two daughters-in-law, two grandsons and a granddaughter.